What Temperature Is It in Riverdale?

 And cold enough for Betty to keep her jacket on at Pop’s.
 (65 degrees?
 But warm enough to Alice to take hers off!
 Somehow more than 70 degrees?)

-It’s also warm enough inside Pop’s that FP can walk around in short sleeves.
+It’s also warm enough inside Pop’s that F.P. can walk around in short sleeves.
 (Yeah, 70 degrees.)

 So warm, in fact, that Cheryl Blossom doesn’t mind wearing a shoulderless dress.
 (More than 70 degrees?)